-This is done by pressing the Time Key ("6)") once.
-When "8)" is on (lit) and "9)" is flashing at the same time, LED is in timer mode and shows the actual time passed since the controller was last powered on.
-When "8)" is off (not lit), the LED is in temperature mode and shows the current sensor temperature.
+This is done by pressing the Time Key "(6)" once.
+The display will show T0X for one second before it displays the time it has been on that step. e. g., it will display t03 for a second, if the controller is in step 3 of the process.
+When "(8)" is on (lit) and "(9)" is flashing at the same time, LED is in timer mode and shows the actual time passed since the controller was the current step.
+Please note that this is not the total time since the controller is powered up.
+Pressing the Time key again will switch the display to the current temperature.
+Both "(8)" and "(9)" will be off.